 The result of the Effect will be passed to the first callback.
 Any callbacks added afterwards will receive the result of the previous callback.
-Normal return values are passed on to the next success callback, and exceptions are passed to the next error callback as a sys.exc_info() tuple.
+Normal return values are passed on to the next success callback, and exceptions are passed to the next error callback.